Delta SkyMiles® Gold American Express Card review: A golden first Delta card

 Even at $99 each year ($0 the first year), the Delta Gold card’s unlimited rewards, sizable welcome offer and travel benefits outweigh its no annual fee sibling, the Delta SkyMiles® Blue American Express Card.
 Considering the free first checked bag or the annual flight credit perks easily cover the annual fee anyway, it’s worth considering the SkyMiles Gold as a starter Delta card.

 Travelers chasing immediate savings over prestige status benefits could easily find that this is the best Delta credit card for their occasional flights.
 However, the branded SkyMiles Gold isn’t as flexible as a general-purpose travel credit card, which may be worth considering if you’re an infrequent traveler or aren’t as eager for Delta-specific perks.

 - Reward value is restricted by lackluster redemption options and no definite award redemption value

-- Worthwhile benefits for the price, but scaled back compared to bigger sibling cards
+- Worthwhile benefits for the price, but fall short compared to its sibling Delta cards

 - Doesn’t offer Status Boost or a Medallion Qualification Dollar Waiver, so it’s harder to earn Medallion Status